Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Abstract

 \section{Abstract}

 Over the past decade, ultrafast electron dynamics in the solid state have been extensively studied using various strong light-matter interaction techniques, such as high-harmonic generation.
 These studies lead to multiple interpretations of light-matter interaction in the strong-field regime, with exact mechanisms not yet fully understood.
-It is known that strong-field interaction with a crystalline solid leads to significant modification of its band structure and hence its optical properties on ultrafast timescales.
-In this work, we present measurements with ultrafast electric field observables in magnesium oxide from a non-resonant nonlinear optical interaction.
-Using field observables, we show that the ultrafast, strong-field light-matter interaction modulates the band structure on sub-cycle time scales, resulting in a modulation of the nonlinear optical response of the material.
-We perform time-dependent perturbation theory calculations with a field-dependent dispersion relation and non-perturbative semiconductor Bloch equation calculations, which agree with experimental observations.
-Our work offers a new perspective on strong-field-driven electron dynamics in solids through the lens of electric field observables.
-The demonstrated attosecond modulation of the nonlinear response could have important implications for quantum light generation using nonlinear optical processes.
+It is well known that strong-field interaction with a crystalline solid leads to significant modification of its band structure and, hence, its optical properties on ultrafast timescales.
+In this work, we present measurements of ultrafast electric-field observables in magnesium oxide using a non-resonant nonlinear optical interaction.
+Using field observables, we show that strong laser fields modulate the band structure on sub-cycle timescales, thereby altering the material's nonlinear optical response.
+We perform time-dependent perturbation theory calculations using a field-dependent dispersion relation and non-perturbative semiconductor Bloch equation calculations, both of which agree with experimental observations.
+Furthermore, we directly extract dephasing times from the real-time signal electric field envelope and show sub-cycle control of dephasing times.
+Our work offers a new perspective on strong-field-driven electron dynamics in solids through electric-field observables.
+The demonstrated attosecond modulation of the nonlinear response could have important implications for quantum light generation and quantum spectroscopy using nonlinear optical processes.

 \keywords{Strong-field, Ultrafast Band Modulation, Electric Field Observables, Nonlinear optics, Sub-cycle}

 $^{\dagger}$These authors contributed equally to this work.